samiracode/Student-Management-System/README.md

  ## Functionalities
  In Student Management System, we have the possibility to create a new student group and eventually new students list in every group.
 Every student in the list owning three icons; info icon that shows a brief information of the student, edit icon and delete icon.
  ## For more features
+ It is a future plan to add a picture for every student file